extrabacon/google-oauth-jwt/README.md

 The package also integrates with [request](https://github.com/mikeal/request) to seamlessly query Google RESTful APIs, which is optional.
-Integration with [request](https://github.com/mikeal/request) provides automatic requesting of tokens, as well as token caching.
+Integration with [request](https://github.com/mikeal/request) provides automatic requesting of tokens, as well as built-in token caching.

 ## Documentation